Travel Back in Time at the Eeriest Ghost Towns in the West

 Getty / Gary Koutsoubis

-East of Death Valley National Park, on BLM land off State 374, you’ll find the ruins of a turn-of-the-century gold boomtown that, at its peak, had a population of nearly 10,000.
+East of Death Valley National Park, on BLM land off State 374, you’ll find the ruins of a turn-of-the-century gold boomtown that, at its peak, had a population of nearly 10,000 (by some estimates).
 Just four years after Rhyolite was founded in 1904, the town boasted a marble-floored bank building, a railroad depot, and a brick schoolhouse complete with auditorium, electric streetlights, and three public swimming pools.
 Following the banking panic of 1907, though, the East Coast investors behind the dozens of mining companies operating in the nearby hills pulled out.
 By 1916, the streetlights were dark, and by 1920, only about a dozen residents were left.

 Silver City, ID